Busan Metro: Proposed improvements and expansions

-Lost and found

-The Lost and Found office is located on the Line 1 platform in Seomyeon Station.
-It is open during daytime on weekdays and in morning on Saturdays.
-Unclaimed items are kept for 7 days before being handed to the police.

 DMB service

 On May 25, 2006, TU Media started to serve the entire metro network with S-DMB service.
 The current S-DMB transmission allow subscriber to receive television and radio reception on hand-held device such as cell-phone.
 With an investment of 11 billion won TU Media installed 530 signal emitters to provide seamless reception in the entire underground system.